Mantis shrimp: Claws

 Both types strike by rapidly unfolding and swinging their raptorial claws at the prey, and can inflict serious damage on victims significantly greater in size than themselves.
-In smashers, these two weapons are employed with blinding quickness, with an acceleration of 10,400 g (102,000 m/s^{2} or 335,000 ft/s^{2}) and speeds of 23 m/s from a standing start.
+In Odontodactylus scyllarus, these two weapons are employed with blinding quickness, with an acceleration of 10,400 g (102,000 m/s^{2} or 335,000 ft/s^{2}) and speeds of 23 m/s from a standing start.
 Because they strike so rapidly, they generate vapor-filled bubbles in the water between the appendage and the striking surface—known as cavitation bubbles.
 The collapse of these cavitation bubbles produces measurable forces on their prey in addition to the instantaneous forces of 1,500 newtons that are caused by the impact of the appendage against the striking surface, which means that the prey is hit twice by a single strike; first by the claw and then by the collapsing cavitation bubbles that immediately follow.
 Even if the initial strike misses the prey, the resulting shock wave can be enough to stun or kill.
+The collapsing bubbles also produce light, which is termed sonoluminescence.

+The species Gonodactylus smithii has the fastest strikes reported for any species of mantis shrimp species, with a speed of 30.6 m/s (110 km/h; 68 mph) and an acceleration of 1.5×10^{5} m/s^{2}.
+The species O. scyllarus achieves an acceleration of 1×10^{5} m/s^{2}.
+By comparison, a Beretta 92S with a 127 mm barrel, 9 mm caliber bullets and a muzzle speed of 335 m/s (1206 km/h; 749 mph) achieves an acceleration of 4.41×10^{5} m/s^{2}.

+The power amplifier spring mechanism mediated by a latch has the limitation that the time taken for the strikes being executed is shorter than the nerve conduction time of the mantis shrimp; consequently, the strike cannot be controlled or directed whilst it is being executed, meaning that the trajectory of the strike must be prepared either before or after it is delivered.

 Smashers use this ability to attack crabs, snails, rock oysters, and other molluscs, their blunt clubs enabling them to crack the shells of their prey into pieces.
 Spearers, however, prefer the meat of softer animals, such as fish and cephalopods, which their barbed claws can more easily slice and snag.

 The appendages are being studied as a microscale analogue for new macroscale material structures.